aerogear/graphback/docs/authentication/keycloak.md

 ## Field Updates Authorization

-Developers can prevent from unautorized updates of the certain fields for `create` and `update` operations.
+Developers can prevent from unauthorized updates of the certain fields for `create` and `update` operations.
 `updateFields` configuration can be used to restrict what fields can be updated.

 ```ts